adopt-liveview/adopt-liveview/priv/pages/2024/04-09-documenting-components-en_US.md

 ## Using `attr/3` to generate default values

-In our example above we must pass the color attribute.
-If you've already worked with other style libraries, you'll notice that there is always a default style when you don't choose a specific color.
-This is useful to have a default color for the system.
-You can do this by setting via `attr/3` the `default: "blue"`.
+In our example above we always must pass the color attribute.
+If you've already worked with other component libraries you'll notice that there is always a default style when you don't choose a specific color.
+It is useful to have a default color for your design system.
+You can do this by passing a config via `attr/3` as `default: "blue"`.

 ```elixir
 Mix.install([